kyma-project/busola/docs/extensibility/resources.md

 ## relations section

-This section contains an object that maps a relation name to relation configuration object.
-Relation name preceded by dollar sign '\$' can be then used in `path` expression.
+The `relations` section contains an object that maps a relation name to a relation configuration object.
+The relation name preceded by a dollar sign '\$' is used in the `path` expression.

 It's possible to use both relation name and a path; for example, `{"path": $myRelatedResource.metadata.labels}` returns the `metadata.labels` of the related resource.